magdy-hasan/QuestionsAndAnswers/readme.md

 # QuestionsAndAnswers

-### License

-    QuestionsAndAnswers is released under the GPL License (refer to the LICENSE file for details).

 This a questions and answers system ( kinda of like ask.fm idea ) built using jsp, servlet and mysql